pasquelab/totipotency/README.md

 ## Data availability

-The single-cell and bulk RNA-seq and ATAC-seq data have also been deposited in GEO under the accession number [GSE145609](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE145609).
+The single-cell and bulk RNA-seq data have also been deposited in GEO under the accession number [GSE145609](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE145609).

 ## Code availability